elgrons/mr-robogers-neighborhood/README.md

 it should replace number 61 in the array with a string must push into the array

-Describe: fredBotNeighb()
+Describe: fredBotNeighbor()

 * Test One
-Test: "It should return 1 if the input has just one number."
+Test: "It should return an array of numbers from 0 to 5."
 Code:
-const number = 4;
+const fredBotNeighbor = [1, 2, 3, 4, 5];
-fredBotNeighb(number);
+fredBotNeighbor(5);
-Expected Output: 1
+Expected Output: [0, 1, 2, 3, 4, 5]

+*  Test Two
+Test: "It should return an array of numbers from 0 to the user's inputted number."
+Code:
+n = 10;
+fredBotNeighb(n);
+Expected Output: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10]

 *  Test Two
 Test: "It should return 2 if the input has two numbers."